Buffalo Trace Distillery: History

 The company claims the distillery to be the oldest continuously operating distillery in the United States.
 Another distillery with similar historical extent is Burks' distillery, now used for production of Maker's Mark.
 According to its citation in the registry of National Historic Landmarks, Burks' Distillery's origins extend to 1805, and Burks' Distillery is listed in the Guinness Book of World Records as the oldest operating bourbon distillery.

 Records indicate that distilling started on the site that is now the Buffalo Trace Distillery in 1775 by Hancock Lee and his brother Willis Lee who died in 1776.
 The first distillery was constructed in 1812 by Harrison Blanton.
-In 1870 the distillery was purchased by Edmund H. Taylor and given its first name, the Old Fire Copper (O.F.C.)
+In 1870 the distillery was purchased by Edmund H. Taylor Jr. and given its first name, the Old Fire Copper (O.F.C.)
 Distillery.
 Taylor sold the distillery eight years later to George T. Stagg along with the Old Oscar Pepper Distillery.
 This second distillery was sold within the year to James Graham, in order to add more land to the O.F.C.
 Distillery.
 In 1886, Stagg installed steam heating in the storage warehouses, the first climate controlled warehouse for aging whiskey in the nation.

 During Prohibition, the distillery was allowed to remain operational, in order to make whiskey for "medicinal purposes".